GeorgeStrakhov/soul-candy/care_for_what_matters.md

 The good thing is that if you accept that you can only truly care for very few things at any given moment of time, then you'll have to make a conscious choice about it.
 You'll have to decide what you are going to care about in everything you do.

-Even more importantly, you'll have to decide what you are _not_ going to care about.
+You will also have to decide what you are _not_ going to care about.
 And that is a very powerful thing to do.

 * * *